xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

          <td>-browserType=&lt;browser&gt;</td>
          <td>
             <p>Specify the browser type used for test suite execution.</p>
-            <p>From <strong>version 7.6+</strong>, you can use this option in Test Suite Collection execution.
+            <p>From version 7.6+, you can use this option in Test Suite Collection execution.
 The specified browser is used for all test suites in that collection. </p>
             <p>The following browsers are supported in Katalon:</p>
             <ul>
                <li>Firefox</li>